How do you choose the right E-Scooter you?

 For long distances

-Do you travel a lot, go on long trips, or want to charge as infrequently as possible?
+Do you travel a lot, go on long trips, or want to charge your vehicle as infrequently as possible?

 Recommendation: New VX4 or VX2 Hub

-If you're not sure, you can easily compare all models at 👉 vmax-escooter.ch/pages/vergleichen
+If you're unsure, you can easily compare all models at 👉 vmax-escooter.ch/pages/vergleichen

 Ready for your VMAX E-Scooter?